TeamDev-IP/JxBrowser-Gallery/desktop-web-app-vue/README.md

 lack of experienced developers in this area.
 That is why an increasing number of old legacy applications switch to web-based UI to eliminate everyday maintenance challenges and improve scalability and user experience.
-With millions of developers experienced in JavaScript, TypeScript, and frameworks like Vue, finding talent and speeding up development is much easier.
+With millions of developers experienced in JavaScript, TypeScript, and frameworks like React, finding talent and speeding up development is much easier.

 The modern web browsers like Chromium make this transition toward web-based UIs easier.
 Chromium allows rendering web content seamlessly, and supports the latest HTML and CSS standards, ensuring